 Click here for eCliPSE self-soothing exercises

 Click here for TED Talks on mindfulness

 Stay connected - look out for one another

-- If you have access to it, use available technologies or to check in on people that you might have seen recently - seeing someone’s facial expressions can help increase connection
+- If you have access to them, use available technologies and check in on people that you might not have seen recently - seeing someone’s facial expressions can help increase connection.

-- Make a list of people who may be more vulnerable or isolated and assist where possible e.g. those without internet access who can’t shop online
+- Make a list of people who may be more vulnerable or isolated and assist where possible (e.g., those without internet access, or who can’t shop online).

 It’s important to remember that COVID-19 doesn’t discriminate - everyone is at risk and needs to follow guidelines from the government and medical experts.
 Maintain good hygiene and practice physical distancing.